 Frequently Asked Questions

 We recommend flights into Pittsburgh International Airport (PIT).
 Pittsburgh is within a 90-minute flight of 70 percent of the United States’ population.
 From there, Washington & Jefferson College is about a 30-minute drive south.
-Information on transportation to the W&J campus, lodging, and more is available on the Visit Campus page.
+Information on transportation to W&J’s campus, lodging, and more is available on the Directions and Transportation page.

 Although an interview is not required, W&J encourages all students to have a conversation with an admission counselor.
-W&J is able to offer a limited number of Skype meetings to international students.
+W&J is able to offer virtual meetings to international students.
 These meetings give you the opportunity to tell us about yourself, your interests, accomplishments, and your interest in W&J. It is also an excellent opportunity for you to ask questions and get to know W&J on a more personal level.
 A meeting with an admission counselor is not required to apply to W&J and you will not be at a disadvantage if you choose not to schedule this meeting.
 Contact Samuel Stanton, Senior Assistant Director of Admission for International & Transfer Students, via email.

 - A bank statement signed by a bank official showing available funds